soonann/dartero/README.md

 # Dartero

-A game application that is inspired by a popular game 'Archero'!
+A mobile game inspired by Archero, built on Android

-This game is built for Android OS, using Java.